Louis-Aime/calendrical-javascript/README.md

 ### FrenchRevCalendar
 The **FrenchRevCalendar** exported class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
 This calendar conforms to the officiel French calendar from 1992 to 1805.

-### calendars
-The **calendars** exported array list all used calendars mentionned above.
-Each item represents one of the calendar objects.

-## calendarinstant
-The above mentionned calendar classes are intantiated in the following calendar objects that can be used with *ExtDate* and *ExtDateTimeFormat*:
- * **milesian**: the milesian calendar, as defined at www.calendriermilesien.org; if you use ExtDateTimeFormat, pldr.js is required
- * **julian**: the julian calendar.
-You can display date with ExtDateTimeFormat, which look very much like the Gregorian calendar's.
- * **vatican, french, german, english** : they instantiate the *WesternCalendar*, with diffenent switching dates to Gregorian.
-The *era* display is used to diffentiate "Ancient Style" (Julian reckoning) from "New Style" (Gregorian).
- * **frenchRev**: the calendar defined by the French Convention in 1793.

-### myEthiopic
-_Deprecated, suppressed in this version._
-The Unicode built-in Ethiopic calendar is redefined with name "ethiopicf", and exported as object **myEthiopic**.
-Here the era before Incarnation is displayed a different way from Unicode: years are not counted backwards.

 ## Usage